Example: Change the Configuration Using Python Op Scripts

 locking and unlocking the candidate configuration.
 The Config

-utility methods load the configuration changes
+utility methods load the configuration changes into the candidate configuration as a

-and commit the configuration.
-The dev.close()
+load merge operation and commit the configuration.
+The

-method closes the connection.
+dev.close() method closes the connection.

 Python Script